 Yes, I'm sure some people aren't dining out, but even in my poor, small rural town in which the median income is 1/3 the state average, every time I drive through town, the restaurants (fast food, BBQ, coffee shop/food, a couple sit down restaurants) are packed.

-Either-Banana-7323 | 8 hours ago
+Either-Banana-7323 | a month ago

 Your argument relies on aggregate spending, not median household reality.
 The US has roughly 24 million millionaires, so restaurant spending is heavily skewed by wealthy households.
 "Food away from home" being 58.9% of food expenditures measures dollars, not meals, and restaurant meals cost way more per meal than groceries, and is again highly skewed.
 That does not prove ordinary families are fine.